npetter/sharpway/README.md

 # Sharpway
-The code for my personal "build your own Segway"-project.
+The code for my personal "build your own Segway"-project I started 10 years ago.

 I originally started this project in C on my first Arduino.
 At some point I decided to go all in on C#/.Net and ported everything to a Netduino.
 This repository represents that.